RapidSoftwareSolutions/Marketplace-Context.io-Package/README.md

 ## How to get credentials:
 1. Register on the [context.com](https://context.io/).
-2. After register, in [console](https://console.context.io/), you OAuth consumer key and secret.
+2. After register, in [console](https://console.context.io/), you will see OAuth consumer key and secret.

 ## Custom datatypes: